kelmerp/kelmerp.github.com/index.md

 ---
 {% include JB/setup %}

 #### Welcome to my web site.
-The purpose of this site is to show projects I have worked on, projects I'm currently working on, and interesting technology I want to explore.
+The purpose of this site is to showcase projects I have worked on, projects I'm currently working on, and interesting technology I want to explore.

 <!--